Petr Elfimov

-Petr Petrovich Elfimov (Пётр Ялфімаў, Piotr Jalfimaŭ, Пётр Елфимов, Pyotr Yelfimov) is a singer from Belarus who represented his nation at the Eurovision Song Contest 2009 in Moscow, Russia.
-He won the national selection of Belarus on 19 January 2009 with the rock/pop song Eyes That Never Lie.
-The song competed in the first semi-final as the fourth act.
-On 16 May it failed to win a place in the final, finishing 13th of 18 acts, receiving a total of 25 points.
-However, he has participated in the contest in the past as one of the backing singers for Aleksandra and Konstantin in the 2004 contest.
+Petr Petrovich Elfimov (Пётр Елфімаў, Pyotr Yelfimaŭ; born 15 February 1980) is a Belarusian singer, musician, songwriter and arranger, music producer, actor.
+Outside of Belarus, he is best known for representing his country at the Eurovision Song Contest 2009 held in Moscow.

+He holds a title of Master of Art Criticism and serves as associate professor in the Department of Variety and Jazz Singing at Institute of Modern Art.
+He's the voice and the face of the project ELFIMOV, as well as groups Grand Courage and METHEORA.

+Biography

 He was the Grand Prix winner of the 2004 Slavianski Bazaar in Vitebsk.
 From 1999 to 2007 Pyotr played the student game KVN.
 He appeared for two teams, who in different years became KVN's Major League Champions: BGU (Minsk), Champions in 1999 and 2001; and RUDN (Moscow), with whom he won the Super Cup with them in 2007 in Sochi.

+On January 19, 2009, he won Eurofest 2009, with the rock song Eyes That Never Lie, and thus gained the right to represent Belarus in the Eurovision Song Contest 2009.
+He competed in the first semi-final of the event, on 12 May 2009.
+Finishing 13th out of 18 acts in the semi-final, he failed to qualify to the final on 16 May.

 In 2018, Elfimov joined Heavy metal band Grand Courage as vocalist.

 In 2019, Petr Elfimov was the opening singer for 2019 European Games held in Minsk, Belarus along with Alyona Lanskaja.